 Van Halen, Coldplay, Macca, and Minaj also present on Valentine's week iTunes Chart Watch

 It's been awhile since we last checked in with the world's largest digital music retailer and it turns out not much has changed since: you are all still crazy about Adele and her 21 record and I'm still not.
 The UK singer has three songs in the Top 10 Singles and both her albums are in the Top 10 on that chart.
 You've all gone all in on her and I'm still on the outside looking in on this phenomenon.
-Elsewhere, the passing of Whitney Houston has given the late, great vocalist the inevitable chart spike and we're sure to see
+Elsewhere, the passing of Whitney Houston has given the late, great vocalist the inevitable chart spike and we're sure

 "The Art Of Almost"